 When you’re experiencing it, burnout can often seem like an insurmountable and impossible problem.
 Nothing could be further from the truth, however.
 When you feel overwhelmed and exhausted like this, it is a response to a problem you are facing—not an indication of a problem within yourself.
 There are solutions out there, and it is just a matter of you applying them.

 Recognizing that you have burnout is a great first step in the right direction, and after this, it is just about reclaiming control and prioritizing yourself.
-There are many ways you can do this, whether it is setting boundaries, creating time and space exclusively for yourself, or seeking out positive environments, activities, and people.
+You can do this in many ways, whether setting boundaries, creating time and space exclusively for yourself, or seeking out positive environments, activities, and people.
 Addressing the visual clutter on your desk is the perfect way for you to satisfy your brain’s natural desire for efficiency and clarity so that you can begin pursuing a happier, healthier, and more enjoyable life.